Examples and Traps

 User shall be able to enter following attributes about each bike: manufacturer, serial number, color

-If the user must be able to enter some data, there will certainly be some user interface.
-However, the user interface itself will not save the data, so it must always be complemented with a function that will do it.
+If the user must be able to enter data, there will certainly be a user interface for it.
+However, the user interface itself will not save the data, so it must always be complemented with a function that does it.

 System shall display all bicycles the company offers or has ever offered.
 Items which are not provided anymore shall be marked and displayed after those which are still in offer.

 This is basically the same case as the previous one.
-We include it to remark it does not say how the inactive items shall be marked - color, icon, etc. This is a design decision, not a customer requirement, so it is absolutely fine not to include it until the final design is known.
+We include it to note that it does not say how the inactive items shall be marked—whether by color, icon, etc. This is a design decision, not a customer requirement, so it is absolutely fine not to include it until the final design is known.

 All printing outputs related to purchasing a product shall include a note stating that our website is just a intermediator and all questions and claims shall be directed at the actual seller

-The requirement specifies what information a particular system output should include, but it includes the ambiguous word “all”.
+The requirement specifies what information a particular system output should include, but it contains the ambiguous word "all".
 Instead, it should specify which concrete outputs shall be modified:

 - An Offer shall include a note stating that our website is just an intermediator and all questions and claims shall be directed at the actual seller